FIWARE/tutorials.Step-by-Step/docs/crud-operations.md

 Batch processing uses the `/v2/op/update` endpoint with a payload with two
 attributes:

--   `actionType=APPEND` means we will overwrite existing entities if they exist
+-   `actionType=append` means we will overwrite existing entities if they exist
 -   The entities attribute holds an array of entities we wish to create/overwrite.

-A Subsequent request using the same data with the `actionType=APPEND` batch operation can applied without changing the result beyond the initial application.
+A subsequent request containing the same data (i.e. same entities and `actionType=append`) won't change the context state.

 ## Read Operations

--   The `/v2/entities` endpoint is used for listing operations
+-   The `/v2/entities` endpoint is used for listing entities
 -   The `/v2/entities/<entity>` endpoint is used for retrieving the details of a single entity

 ### Filtering

--   The options parameter (combined with the attrs parameter) is used to filter the fields returned
+-   The options parameter (combined with the attrs parameter) can be used to filter the returned fields
--   The q parameter can be used to filter the entities returned
+-   The q parameter can be used to filter the returned entities

 ### Read a Data Entity (verbose)